History of Rebecca Lobo in Timeline

 In 2017, Rebecca Lobo was inducted into the Naismith Memorial Basketball Hall of Fame.

-On April 1, 2024, Rebecca Lobo faced criticism for her commentary during an NCAA women's basketball game in Albany, New York.
-She later apologized to the city of Albany.
+On April 1, 2024, Rebecca Lobo faced criticism for her commentary during an NCAA women's basketball Elite Eight game between the Iowa Hawkeyes and LSU Tigers in Albany, New York, after she made a remark during an exchange with ESPN announcer Ryan Ruocco about Albany.